-The fund reduces and reports its principal adverse impacts on sustainability factors defined in Annex I of (EU) 2022/1288.
+The fund reduces its principal adverse impacts on sustainability factors defined in Annex I of (EU) 2022/1288.
 The fund monitors and reports measures related to the indicators and sets goals for the next reference period based on the adverse impacts caused.
-The manager collects real data from investees, and strives to continuously enhance internal practices for greater accuracy and efficiency.

 Indicators related to greenhouse gas emissions are mainly taken into account by i) aligning the fund's activities with the manager's ESG principles and ii) aligning investments with NZAM.
+The manager made efforts to a net zero emission reduction plan that was created for the investment targets to cut their absolute emissions by 2030 to reduce the adverse impacts.
 The fund strategy is exclusive and the manager has excluded all investments active in the fossil fuel sector or controversial weapons.
+Therefore, no adverse impacts related to those were caused.

 Indicator related to biodiversity is taken into account during the development phase of the investments.
-The manager ensures that the investments would not be developed in or near sensitive biodiversity areas or impact the areas negatively.
+The manager ensures that the investments would not be developed in or near the biodiversity areas and/or impact the areas negatively.
 The general "Do No Significant Harm" (DNSH) criteria under the EU Taxonomy for Biodiversity mandates that investments undergo an Environmental Impact Assessment (EIA) or a screening pursuant to Directive 2011/92/EU or adhere to International Finance Corporation (IFC) standards.
 Following this assessment, the requisite mitigation measures must be implemented.
-The manager ensures that environmental impacts are sufficiently assessed before any investment commitment.
+The manager ensures that an Environmental Impact Assessment (EIA) is conducted before any investment commitment, even though investments during the development phase are not eligible under the EU Taxonomy.
+By taking these necessary steps to complete the EIA, the manager prepares the investments to align with EU Taxonomy requirements once construction begins

-Indicators related to water and waste are taken into account with the investment waste management plan and other site agreements.
-The manager ensures that the waste is handled accordingly and that no emissions to water are caused.
+Indicators related to water and waste are considered in the investment waste management plan and other site agreements.
+The manager ensures that the waste is handled accordingly and that no emissions to water are caused when the construction and operation begin.

 Indicators related to social and employee matters are taken into account with the manager's policies, KYC process, construction and operation agreements.
-It is worth noting that neither the fund nor the investee companies have direct employees.
+The fund does not have direct employees.